rschmukler/PlugDJFluid/README.md

 - Friend Join
 - Track change
 - New Fan

-### AutoDJ Attempt
-Automatically tries to DJ if there is a spot available
+- DJ Spot available

+### DJ Spots Open Notification Grabbing
+Click the growl notification to grab the DJ spot (or try to)

 ### Dock Options
 Adds dock options to mute Plug.dj (and subsequently surpress the